barkov021/sleep_vs_weight_analysis/Sleep.analysis.md

 mutate(week_num = isoweek(Date))

-#Right now the week starts on Sunday, but I want to calculate average from Wenesday to Wenesday
+#Right now the week starts on Sunday, but I want to calculate average from Wednesday to Wednesday
-#Because I sleep more on weekends and calculatiung the average weight from one standart week can consfuse my analysis
+#Because I sleep more on weekends and calculating the average weight from one standard week can confuse my analysis

-#Without sleep affect on theese day I would have the lowest(on diet) or the highest(on bulking) weight ,
+#Without sleep affect on these day I would have the lowest(on a diet) or the highest(on bulking) weight ,
-#So I want to avoid  potential wrong correlation
+#So I want to avoid  wrong potential  correlation
 weight_table <- weight_table %>%
 mutate(week_num = ifelse(wday(Date) > 4 | wday(Date) == 1, week_num +1, week_num))
 ```